-Equivalised gross weekly household income: In 2014-15 in Queensland, one-third (34%) of Indigenous adults (aged 18 and over) reported they were living in households in the lowest equivalised weekly household income quintile.
-This was twice the proportion for non-Indigenous adults (17%) (Table 2.08.1, Figure 2.08.1).
-An estimated 7.8% of Indigenous adults lived in households with a weekly income in the highest quintile, compared with 20% of non-Indigenous Australians (Table 2.08.1).
+Equivalised gross weekly household income: In 2014-15 in the Northern Territory, 55% of Indigenous adults (aged 18 and over) reported they were living in households in the lowest equivalised weekly household income quintile.
+This was 5 times the proportion for non-Indigenous adults (11%) (Table 2.08.1, Figure 2.08.1).
+The proportion of Indigenous adults who lived in households with a weekly income in the highest quintile was 4.3%, compared with 35% of non-Indigenous Australians (Table 2.08.1).

-Nationally in 2014-15, more than one-third (37%) of Indigenous adults reported they were living in households in the lowest income quintile.
+In 2014-15 nationally, more than one-third (37%) of Indigenous adults reported they were living in households in the lowest income quintile.
 This was more than twice the proportion for non-Indigenous adults (17%) (Table 2.08.1, Figure 2.08.1).
-An estimated 6.2% of Indigenous adults lived in households with a weekly income in the highest quintile compared with 22% of non-Indigenous Australians (Table 2.08.1).
+In 2014-15 nationally, 6.2% of Indigenous adults lived in households with a weekly income in the highest quintile compared with 22% of non-Indigenous Australians (Table 2.08.1).

-Median equivalised gross weekly household income: In 2014-15 in Queensland, median equivalised gross weekly household income for Indigenous adults was reported to be \$550 compared with \$842 for non-Indigenous adults.
+Median equivalised gross weekly household income: In 2014-15 in the Northern Territory, the median equivalised gross weekly household income for Indigenous adults was reported to be \$430 compared with \$1,247 for non-Indigenous adults.